gobeyondidentity/developer-docs/docs/workflows/authenticator-types.md

 The embedded SDK authenticator is embedded directly in your application on installation of an [SDK](./sdk-setup.mdx) (iOS, Android, Flutter, React Native, or JS).

-Using one of the SDKs requires more configuration and code, but it comes with more flexibility and passkeys are stored on the same device as your application.
+Using an SDK requires more configuration and code, but it comes with more flexibility such as silent authentication and keeping the whole experience inside your application.
+Passkeys are stored on the same device as your native application or on a specific browser and origin for your web application.

 For more information on what it takes to wire up authentictaion in your application with an SDK, visit the guide [Authentication with Passkey](./authentication.md).